abulka/lcodemaps/README.md

 ## Evolution - stage 3
 ![code map example 01](https://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/abulka/lcodemaps/master/plantuml/example-01.puml&fmt=svg)

+The above diagram was created in [GitUML](https://www.gituml.com) which supports building Literate Code Map diagrams online with a built in PlantUML editor plus useful PlantUML snippets that support Literate Code Mapping e.g. adding a "code compartment" or cross reference.

+This is still "state of the art" in terms of convenience and automatic layout etc, despite my thoughts below on the evolution of Literate Code Mapping stage 4.
+But if you want a really handcrafted, super-precise diagram with close links to your source code and use the vscode editor, read on!

 ## Evolution - stage 4 (2021)

 In June 2021 I discovered that the free diagramming tool draw.io had an [extension for Vscode](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio&ssr=false#overview), which allowed you to draw diagrams without leaving vscode.
 So for fun I manually built a literate code map of some code I was working on - all handcrafted with copy and paste etc. By breaking up the diagram into smaller pieces (viz. ensure a function call source line or a method definition source line is its own text object in draw.io), I was able to get arrow 'calls' from and to the actual line of source code that I wanted - very precise.